 What is burnout?

-People who suffer from burnout feel overwhelmed, emotionally drained and stressed by the constant battle to keep up with their workload, says Herbert Freudenberger, who popularised the term in his 1974 book Burnout: The High Cost of High Achievement.
+People who suffer from burnout feel overwhelmed, emotionally drained, and stressed by the constant battle to keep up with their workload, says Herbert Freudenberger, who popularized the term in his 1974 book Burnout: The High Cost of High Achievement.

 It took until 2003 for “burnout” to be classified as a syndrome by the World Health Organisation (WHO).
 In WHO’s 2019 update, burnout was described as:

 - Increased mental distance, or feelings of negativism or cynicism related to your job.

 While it is the staff who suffer, the problem, according to WHO, Freudenberger, and many experts, is that burnout is mainly caused by organizations and management.
 It comes from “chronic workplace stress that has not been successfully managed”, states WHO.
 Meanwhile Christina Maslach and Michael P Leiter, in their research on burnout published in the journal World Psychiatry, point the finger at “too much work, long working hours, chronic staff shortages, an aggressive administrative environment, and lack of support from management.
 Poor relationships with management and supervisors have also been identified as related to burnout.”